lamberta/devkit-doc/native/android-setup.md

-Running `android` at the command-line brings up a GUI front-end that will allow you to install various android api targets.
+Running `android` at the command-line brings up a GUI front-end that will allow you to install various android API targets.
 Install the SDK Platform under Android 4.0.3 (API 15), Android Support Library in the Extras sections at the bottom of the list, and the Android SDK Platform-tools in the tools section at the top.